• Skip to primary navigation

 • Cooling Racks

-2. In a large mixing bowl, mix the flour, sugar, salt, baking powder, and baking soda.
+2. In a large mixing bowl, mix the dry ingredients

 3. Add softened unsalted butter.
-Blend with your hands until the mixture is a coarse crumble and there are no large clumps of butter.
+Blenduntil the mixture is a coarse crumble.
 Make a well in the center of the ingredients.

-4. Add in the egg and whisk to break up the egg, the color will be light yellow.
+4. Add in the egg and whisk to break up the egg.
 Mix in 1 cup of low-fat buttermilk, sour cream, and raisins.

-5. Use a wooden spoon to gently fold together the ingredients.
-If the mixture appears to dry, add a little more buttermilk.
+5. Use a wooden spoon to gently mix ingredients.

-6. Place dough into the prepared pan.
+6. Place the bread batter into the prepared pan.
 Use a serrated knife or a very sharp knife to make a deep cross in the center of the dough.
-Sprinkle the teaspoon of remaining flour over the top of the dough.
+Sprinkle the bread with a teaspoon of flour and sugar.

-9. Let the bread cool on a wire rack for at least 20 minutes before slicing.
+9. Let the bread cool on a wire rack for at least 20 to 30 minutes before slicing.

 10. Enjoy the bread plain, with a bit of butter, jelly, or marmalade.